 The Borg Rating of Perceived Exertion (RPE) measures how hard a person thinks their body is working during exercise.
 The RPE ranges from

-RPE is a subjective measure and will be different for each individual.
-However, experts agree that a perceived rating of between 12 and 14 suggests that someone is performing the exercise at a moderate level.
+RPE is a subjective measure, so it will be different for each individual.
+However, experts agree that a perceived rating of 12–14 suggests that someone is performing the exercise at a moderate level.

-People with COPD need to pay attention to their bodies while exercising and avoid overexertion.
+People with COPD need to pay attention to the body while exercising and avoid overexertion.
 If a person exercises too hard, they may risk making their COPD symptoms worse.

 The most common risk factor for COPD is smoking.
 Up to

-People with a family history of COPD are at higher risk of developing the disease if they smoke.
+Having a family history of COPD puts a person at higher risk of developing the disease if they smoke.

-People who have had long-term exposure to other lung irritants are also at higher risk of COPD.
-These include chemical fumes, dust from the workplace, secondhand smoke, and air pollution.
+People who have had long-term exposure to other lung irritants also have an increased risk of COPD.
+These irritants include chemical fumes, dust from the workplace, secondhand smoke, and air pollution.

-Most people who develop COPD are older than 40 when symptoms start to show.
-People under 40 may develop the disease if they have a predisposing health issue, such as the genetic condition
+Most people who develop COPD are older than 40 years of age when symptoms start to show.
+However, younger people may develop the disease if they have a predisposing health issue, such as the genetic condition

-Physical and breathing exercises can benefit people with COPD.
-They can improve anxiety, stress and depression, energy levels, cardiovascular health, muscle strength, oxygen use, and shortness of breath.
+Physical and breathing exercises can benefit people with COPD by improving oxygen use, muscle strength, and cardiovascular health.
+They can also reduce anxiety, stress, and depression, as well as shortness of breath.

-Tai chi and yoga are also beneficial, and combine physical and breathing exercises.
+Tai chi and yoga, which combine physical activity and breathing work, are often also beneficial.

-A person with COPD should monitor their levels of exertion and keep exercise at a moderate level.
+A person with COPD should monitor their levels of exertion and aim to exercise at a moderate level.